top of page

 J-Corner

-J-Corners are curved tapping turns through a corner or when turning onto a new sandline.
 The riders will tap their directional key through the turn, following the rider in front of them.
 Most clubs use J-Corners to adjust their gaps, as riders can tap fast or slow to adjust their gap size.

 L-Corner

-L-Corners are a 90-degree turn through a corner or when turning onto a new sand line.
 The rider will hold down their directional key once their horse's nose has reached the new sand line they wish to turn onto and then release once straight.
 L-Corners is the method the PDM uses for any type of turn.

 Why L-Corners?
 PQL uses L-Corners because they create uniform and precise turns.
 When every rider in line performs an L-Corner, their gaps will not be affected, unlike J-Corners.
-This is why PQL created L-Corners, to combat the negative affects of J-Corners.
+This is why PQL created L-Corners, to combat the negative effects of J-Corners.

 Additionally, L-Corners help the riders maintain straightness and arena timing.
 When a rider line taps through a turn, there is a high chance that the riders over or under tap which results in them not being straight on the sand line they turned onto.
-When a rider line taps through a turn, especially if they are adjusting their gaps in the turn, each rider will tap a different amount - which can lead to the tail end of the rider line being far off of their sand line, which then effects arena timing.
+When a rider line taps through a turn, especially if they are adjusting their gaps in the turn, each rider will tap a different amount - which can lead to the tail end of the rider line being far off of their sand line, which then affects arena timing.

 L-Corners also helps with making merges and splits more precise!